 - Researchers and companies who are developing air quality sensors.
 By collaborating with ASW, they can provide valuable inputs on developing common data standards that make their sensors more efficient in the field.
 When they adopt these standards, more people who are motivated to contribute to the larger good may be encouraged to buy those sensors.
 The Data Platform is being designed to support future requirements such as auto-calibration for sensor reliability and scaling the sensor deployment which may drive demand for those sensors in the marketplace.

-If you would like to get involved in this challenging yet rewarding journey, please reach out to ASW.
+If you have sensor data to share, please reach out to ASW.